kalendar/assessments/srl/strategies/managing_time/high-summary.md

-The results from the survey indicate that you **frequently** manage your time well.
+The results from the assessment indicate that you **frequently** manage your time well.
 As you know, this is a good habit that helps you stay organized and prepared.

 You probably use **strategies** like these for **time management**: